-Where is there a sense of agency, their autonomy, their independence?
+Where is their sense of agency, their autonomy, their independence?

 The message students are missing right now is that they can have an impact.
 This message is not meant to be strictly aspirational, it’s also meant to be practical.
-You can have an impact, in a concrete way, on this wild and ever-evolving world that we're in right now.
+You can have an impact, in a concrete way, on the wild and ever-evolving world we're in right now.

 How will you learn about the specific challenges that you want to solve in the world?
 Which one speaks to you?